-In most cases, you will be looking into getting a new boiler as a replacement for the one that you currently have in your home such as an immersion heater.
+In most cases, you will be looking into getting a new boiler as a replacement for the one that you currently have in your home, such as an immersion heater.

-It is very important for you to have a reliable and working boiler in your home all year round to keep your family safe and warm.
+You must have a reliable and working boiler in your home all year round to keep your family safe and warm.
 With this in mind, you may be looking to replace your old boiler with a new combi one as these are more reliable.

 For example, if the engineer needs to change the pipework or the location of your new boiler system before it can be installed, then this can be a costly and timely process.

 Other costs to consider when it comes to replacing a boiler, along with the cost of labour from the engineer, are a system cleanse.

-If you boiler is broken or on its last legs then you should seek to get it replace as soon as possible, otherwise..
+If you boiler is broken or on its last legs then you should seek to get it to replace as soon as possible, otherwise..

 Your boiler replacement should probably take place in the summer.